Adding images to your website is a great way to make it more eye-catching and visually appealing. That's where you'll need the Image Element.

 You should use Internal links when you want to connect an already existing page of your website to the image you’ve uploaded, so that your site visitors get redirected to that exact page when clicking on the image.

 External links are used when you want to point to another website and Anchor is used to specify the area on your page the navigation will be set for your link.

-Now let’s see what do we have under the ‘Image settings'.
+Now let’s see what we got under the ‘Image settings'.

-You can put your Image in the Normal or Background mode, add an Image Title and Alt text.
+You can put your Image in the Normal or Background mode, add an Image Title and Alt.
 Title stands for the text you see while hovering on your image in public view, while Alt refers to the image SEO.

 If you’re looking for something with crazy animation effects – Effects option in our Image element is your best fit.

 Why not add some cool Effects to your Image: Hover or Loading, your choice!

 Click on the desired one to select it and pick the colors you prefer for the Title, Description, Overlay and the Graphic Element on your Image using the Colors Tool.